Pratik04sha/MallSalesAnalysisDashboard/README.md

-# MallSalesAnalysisDashboard
+# Mall Sales Analysis Dashboard
-Analyzing sales of mall using Tableau tools
+Analyzing sales of mall using Tableau tools and Power Bi.